simonjstanford/fire-service-mobilising-system/README.md

+#Background#

 With over ten years of experience at Northamptonshire Fire & Rescue Service (NFRS) Control Room and training in software development, the author of this project was in a unique position to conduct a piece of research that analysed the usefulness of the system currently used by NFRS to log emergency calls and dispatch resources (the ‘mobilising system’).

+#Research#

 Broadly, the results of this research was:

 1. Technical issues with the system were identified, and findings show that the method the mobilising system used to calculate the travel times of resources to emergencies was inaccurate when compared to alternative products.